Our Investment strategy

 The contributions from Stream 1 investments will include:

-• Yield / profit
+- yield / profit

-• Long term capital uplift
+- long term capital uplift

-Commercial lease arrangements in relation to the Council’s portfolio are classed as operating leases.
+Commercial lease arrangements in relation to our portfolio are classed as operating leases.
 International Financial Reporting Standard (IFRS) 9 relates to treatment of various financial instruments.
 Sundry Debtor Balances are classed as a financial instrument and all financial instruments need to be subject to impairment when the expected recoverable amount is less than the actual amount outstanding.
-All outstanding amounts relating to leases will be recorded at the net recoverable amount after allowing for an appropriate provision for bad and doubtful debts (If any).
+All outstanding amounts relating to leases will be recorded at the net recoverable amount after allowing for an appropriate provision for bad and doubtful debts (if any).

 Stream 2

 Investment which can generate regeneration or economic development benefits as well as positive financial returns for the Council.
-Financial returns for the Council may come in the form of increased business rates income, New Homes Bonus where the investment is within the District and residential letting income from Build to Rent developments.
+Financial returns may come in the form of increased business rates income, New Homes Bonus where the investment is within the District and residential letting income from Build to Rent developments.
 The minimum target yield for a stream 2 investment is 2.5%, excluding MRP and the cost of borrowing.

 The contributions from Stream 2 investments will include positive financial returns for the Council, and may also include the following:

-• Investment loans to 3rd parties
+- investment loans to third parties

-• Investing in climate and environmental initiatives
+- investing in climate and environmental initiatives

-• Investing in Social Capital
+- investing in Social Capital

-• Building homes and commercial premises
+- building homes and commercial premises

-• Using public land and buildings to achieve long-term socio-economic development within the District and wider Greater Cambridgeshire Area, as identified in the Local Plan and Appendix 5.
+- using public land and buildings to achieve long-term socio-economic development within the District and wider Greater Cambridgeshire Area, as identified in the Local Plan and Appendix 5.

 To provide a longer term perspective for Stream 2 investments, the Internal Rate of Return (IRR) may be an appropriate metric to assess the strength of an investment.
 The IRR is the interest rate at which the net present value of all cash flows arising from an investment is equal to zero.